dfinity/motoko/design/TmpWireFormat.md

 Arguments with a type that does not mention any reference types (no actors, no shared functions), are represented as a `databuf`.
 This `databuf` is generated by an in-order traversal of the data type.
-All numbers are fixed-width and in little endian format.
+All numbers are in little endian format.

+ * A `Nat` or `Int` is represented as a [SLEB128-encoded number] (in the shortest possible form).
- * A `Nat`, `Int` or `Word64` is represented by 8 bytes.
+ * A `Word64` is represented by 8 bytes.
  * A `Word32` is represented by 4 bytes.
  * A `Word16` is represented by 2 bytes.
  * A `Word8` is represented by 1 byte.